joeshway/698-final-project/README.md

 ```
 This will install most of the packages you need

+If you would like you can add, commit, and push to github and create a pull request again to see what changes

 # Flask
 Flask is the backend to the web server. it is written in python.
 For some more info on flask checkout [http://flask.pocoo.org/](http://flask.pocoo.org/)